 Beginner violin groups start at 3.55 and progress through to the most advanced groups, which finish by 7 pm.

 You are welcome to observe any group class as often as you like and there is no charge.
-An observer's register is kept on the front desk after 4 pm.
+An observer's register is kept in Pink Group, which meets at 3.55 in the Lower Gallery.
 Please sign it each time you come and fill in the application form so that we can contact you after your period of observation.

 You will need to observe group lessons for at least a term before being eligible for an opening with one of the teachers.